Tip

 A few days ago, I wrote a post about upsilon-difftests, a tool that tells you about the tests that have changed since the last commit / test run, but somewhat tailored to my upsilon project.
 Since then, I thought it would be nice to extract the core functionality into a few separate crates, and make it available for others to use.
 In this post, I’ll give a quick introduction to the cargo-difftests crate, and show you how to get the most out of it.

-cargo-difftests works with coverage data, and can tell you which tests have changed since the last commit / based on file system mtimes.
 In the next section, I will go over how it achieves this, but if you just want the guide to set it up, feel free to skip to the walkthrough section.

 How does it work?